YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

   * Only traditional characters terminate input lines (CR, LF, FF, and their UTF-8 variants); alternate terminators are not supported.
 (YottaDB direct mode has the ability to terminate input using the `TERMINATOR <../ProgrammersGuide/ioproc.html#terminator>`_ deviceparameter.)
   * Wrap on device width (set using `WIDTH <../ProgrammersGuide/ioproc.html#width>`_ deviceparameter) is not supported.
-  * `MUPIP INTRPT <dbmgmt.html#intrpt>`_ (SIGUSR1) turns off line editing on the line being entered.
+  * :ref:`MUPIP INTRPT <mupip-intrpt>` (SIGUSR1) turns off line editing on the line being entered.
 You can still enter more characters or cancel the line using CTRL-C.

 * Readline is not supported for the `READ <../ProgrammersGuide/commands.html#read>`_ command.